25prabhu10/notes/docs/Concepts/AWS/AWS_Integration_and_Messaging.md

 - Imagine you have 100 trucks (truck_1, truck_2, ... truck_100) on the road sending their GPS positions regularly into AWS.
 - You want to consume the data in order for each truck, so that you can track their movement accurately.
 - How should you send that data into Kinesis?
-- Answer: send using a “Partition Key” value of the “truck_id”
+- Answer: send using a "Partition Key" value of the "truck_id"
 - The same key will always go to the same shard

 ### Ordering data into SQS

 - For SQS standard, there is no ordering.
-- For SQS FIFO, if you don’t use a Group ID, messages are consumed in the order they are sent, with only one consumer
+- For SQS FIFO, if you don't use a Group ID, messages are consumed in the order they are sent, with only one consumer
-- You want to scale the number of consumers, but you want messages to be “grouped” when they are related to each other
+- You want to scale the number of consumers, but you want messages to be "grouped" when they are related to each other
 - Then you use a Group ID (similar to Partition Key in Kinesis)

 ### Kinesis vs SQS ordering

-- Let’s assume 100 trucks, 5 kinesis shards, 1 SQS FIFO
+- Let's assume 100 trucks, 5 kinesis shards, 1 SQS FIFO
 - Kinesis Data Streams:
-  - On average you’ll have 20 trucks per shard
+  - On average you'll have 20 trucks per shard
   - Trucks will have their data ordered within each shard
   - The maximum amount of consumers in parallel we can have is 5
   - Can receive up to 5 MB/s of data